spryker-shop/b2b-demo-marketplace/README.md

-## Installation of B2B Demo Shop with Docker
+## Installation of B2B Marketplace Demo Shop with Docker

 For detailed installation instructions of Spryker with Docker, see [Installing Spryker with Docker](https://docs.spryker.com/docs/scos/dev/setup/installing-spryker-with-docker/installing-spryker-with-docker.html).

-## Installation of B2B Demo Shop with Vagrant
+## Installation of B2B Marketplace Demo Shop with Vagrant

 For detailed installation instructions of Spryker with DevVM, see [Installing with Development Virtual Machine](https://docs.spryker.com/docs/scos/dev/developer-getting-started-guide.html#installing-spryker-with-development-virtual-machine).